2.1 Safeguarding Children Partnership

 In addition, the report should also include:

-• record of decisions and actions taken by the partners in the report’s period (or planned to be taken) to implement the recommendations of any local and national child safeguarding practice reviews, including any resulting improvements
+• a record of key decisions and actions taken by the safeguarding partners in the yearly cycle, including in relation to implementing the recommendations from any local and national child safeguarding practice reviews and the impact this has had

-• ways in which the partners have sought and utilised feedback from children and families to inform their work and influence service provision.
+• ways in which the safeguarding partners have sought and utilised feedback from children and families to inform their work and influence service provision